yurisuika/Zehn/README.md

 * The game page details panel is hidden by default.
 A button has been added to the playbar to toggle it.

 Zehn uses Windows 10's Segoe UI for the most seamless experience.
 If you are using Linux, you will want to install [some form of Segoe UI](https://github.com/abhayghatpande/segoe-fonts) for the best experience.

+Zehn features optional [Fluent Reveal](https://github.com/aleversn/FluentReveal) effects.
+If enabled, certain buttons are given the reactive background and border effect.
+This may perform poorly on some systems.

 #### Discussion
 If you have inquires, you can use either [GitHub Discussions](https://github.com/yurisuika/Zehn/discussions) or come by my [Discord](https://discord.gg/0zdNEkQle7Qg9C1H).